Engineering a multi-level bath for transmons with three-wave mixing and parametric drives: Artificial temperature of a parametrically driven qubit

-where $Z(\beta, \mu) = \text{Tr}[e^{-\beta (\frac{\omega_{s}}{2} \sigma^{z}_{q} - \frac{\mu}{2} \sigma^{z}_{q})}]$, and $\mu$ given in Eq.~\ref{Eq: two-level mu} can be identified as the chemical potential of the qubit.
-The emergence of this chemical potential is a result of two parametric couplings between the qubit and the SNAIL-mon.
-We can thus tune the chemical potential of the qubit \textit{in situ}, and by extension its equilibrium state, by adjusting the ratio between the two processes' parametric rates, as shown in Fig.~\ref{fig:different_state_with_both_pumps}, as well as Fig.~\ref{fig:infinitetemp} in the main text.
+We can thus tune the effective temperature of the qubit \textit{in situ}, by adjusting the ratio between the two processes' parametric rates, as shown in Fig.~\ref{fig:different_state_with_both_pumps}, as well as Fig.~\ref{fig:separateprocesses} in the main text.